This is how we walk on the moon / 2011

 I’d like to develop that line just a little more, but it may offend.

 How does somebody not get Brian?
-Unless they’re Mike Love in which case they make up for it by consciously and continuously belittling him, screwing him and then bathing in the credit and income he’s bought you thereafter.
+Unless they’re Mike Love in which case they make up for it by consciously and continuously belittling him, screwing him and then bathing in the credit and income he’s brought you thereafter.
 And reforming the band to bleed him just one more time.

 I digress – but I probably needed to, and now I’ll finish the diversion the way it should always be finished: Fuck Mike Love.
 Really.

-Prior to 1966 just about the only people to have added external sounds to pop music were Shadow Morton and Spector, and they limited it to rain, thunder and a motorbike.
+Prior to 1966 just about the only people to have added external sounds to American pop music were Shadow Morton and Spector, and they limited it to rain, thunder and a motorbike.
 In ’66, with Pet Sounds Brian Wilson took that a little further.
 Let’s Go Away For a While and the title track were the amongst the first pop records that tried to conjure something more than just fun and emotional attachment to a person or a thing.
-The first of the two, an instrumental that blissfully evoked a journey and was an aural and subjective precursor to Kraftwerk’s Trans Europe Express, offers the most direct suggestion of what was to come – or not come at least for some 45 years (officially) – with Smile.
+The first of the two, an instrumental that blissfully evoked a journey and was an aural and subjective precursor to Kraftwerk’s Trans-Europe Express, offers the most direct suggestion of what was to come – or not come at least for some 45 years (officially) – with Smile.

-And that makes Brian Wilson a spiritual and conceptual godfather of much of what I’m writing about below, from sonic guitars to the bass-based revolution that dominates the last part of the first decade of the twenty first century.
+And that makes Brian Wilson a spiritual and conceptual godfather of much of what I’m writing about below, from sonic guitars to the bass-based revolution that dominates the last part of the first decade of the twenty-first century.

 So here we have a story – I think, as I’m still not quite sure what it is in this Barnum and Bailey concoction – built using farmyard and building site noises, layered/structured warm analogue audio complexity that we seem to have lost the ability to create in these digital days, gorgeous harmonic progressions and cadences, intensely psychedelic melodic tangents – sometimes rambling – with such scope they could really only be handed down by a semi-crazed drug-fucked genius deaf in one ear.